Skip to main content

 Open App Intelligence

-1. Open the App where you want to use Bedrock Agents.
+1. Open the App where you want to use the Bedrock Agent.

 2. In the App menu, click Intelligence.